YusephAlvandi/ImageProcessorToolkit/README.md

 ImageProcessor Toolkit

-A modular all-in-one desktop suite for batch image processing.
+A modular all-in-one desktop tool for batch image processing.
+Includes Watermark, Resizer, and Optimizer tools in a single launcher.

-Built with Python and CustomTkinter.
+Built with Python, CustomTkinter, and Pillow.
+Works offline.

-WHAT THIS TOOLKIT DOES
+WHAT IT DOES

-This toolkit combines three essential image processing tools into one clean interface:
+This toolkit launches three professional image processing tools all in one clean user-friendly interface:

-1. Watermark — Add text watermarks to multiple images at once
+- Watermark; add text watermarks to a single image or all images in a folder at once (batch)
-2. Resizer — Resize images to target dimensions in bulk
+- Resizer; resize images to desired dimensions simultaneously
-3. Optimizer — Compress images with smart quality control and size reporting
+- Optimizer; Compress images with smart quality control

-WHY THIS IS BETTER THAN SINGLE-FILE SCRIPTS

-Most freelancers deliver one long script that does everything in one file.
-This toolkit uses a professional modular design.
-Here is why that matters:

-1. Each tool lives in its own file.
-If you need to fix a bug in the Watermark tool, you only touch watermark.py.
-The other tools stay safe and untouched.

-2. You can reuse any module in other projects.
-Need just the Optimizer for another client?
-Import optimizer.py and it works independently.

-3. You can deliver individual tools to different clients.
-You do not have to expose your entire codebase to every client.

-4. Adding a new tool in the future is easy.
-Just create a new .py file and add one button to main.py.
-Everything else stays the same.

-5. This structure shows employers that you understand software architecture, not just scripting.

-PROJECT STRUCTURE

-ImageProcessorToolkit/
-    main.py           (Main launcher with tool selection menu) watermark.py      (Watermark module - standalone capable)
-    resizer.py        (Resize module - standalone capable)
-    optimizer.py      (Compression module - standalone capable)
-    README.md         (This file)
+Each tool operates in its own window and works independently.
+You can use them together or separately.

+WHY MODULAR ARCHITECTURE?

+Unlike single-file software, this toolkit uses a modular architecture:

+- Each tool exists in its own file.
+Edit one with no concern about risking the others
+- It is possible to include modules in other Python programmes
+- Deliver each tools to different clients without revealing the full code
+- Add new tools easily by creating a new .py file and manipulating main.py

+This is not only a collection of disposable scripts, but also a structured, maintainable, and marketable software product built based on modular architecture.

+COMPETITIVE ADVANTAGE

+- Modular architecture; scalable and maintainable
+- Clean and user-friendly desktop GUI; no command line needed
+- Appropriate for total offline operation
+- No privacy worry; your images stay on your local storage
+- Built by a physicist with a focus on clean, structured code

 HOW TO RUN

-1. Install the required libraries:

-pip install customtkinter pillow
+pip install customtkinter pillow python main.py

-2. Launch the toolkit:

-python main.py

-3. Select the tool you need from the main menu.

-TECH STACK

-Python 3.x — Core programming language
-CustomTkinter — Modern desktop UI
-Pillow (PIL) — Image processing engine
-Modular OOP Architecture — Clean separation of concerns

 AUTHOR

 Yuseph Alvandi
-PhD in Atomic and Molecular Physics (Optics and Laser) Python Developer and Image Processing Specialist
+PhD in Optics and Laser Physics
+Python Developer and Image Processing Specialist

 GitHub: https://github.com/YusephAlvandi
-Cryptotask: Available on Cryptotask

 LICENSE